TrueSightDAO/tokenomics/partners_program/sacred_earth_farms_api.md

 - **Line Endings**: Preserve exact line breaks in request text
 - **Character Encoding**: Use UTF-8 encoding for all text operations
 - **API Endpoints**: Verify endpoint URLs are correct and accessible
+- **Location Handling**: Use 'NA' for latitude/longitude in server-side scenarios (GPS not available)

 ### Testing Checklist for Generated Code
 - [ ] Digital signature generation works correctly